 Community Emergency Response Team

-The Community Emergency Response Team (CERT) is a committee of MLNA.
-Its purpose is to provide assistance to the residents of the Monta Loma neighborhood during an emergency, particularly when it is a major emergency and City of Mountain View emergency responders are not available.
-CERT holds meetings the second Saturday of every month at our trailer at Monta Loma Elementary School.
+The Community Emergency Response Team (CERT) is a committee of the Monta Loma Neighborhood Association (MLNA).
+CERT’s purpose is to provide assistance to the residents of the Monta Loma neighborhood during an emergency, particularly a major emergency when city emergency responders are not available.
+Monta Loma Neighborhood CERT (MLN-CERT) holds meetings on the second Saturday of every month at our trailer at the Monta Loma Elementary School.

 Is your neighbor ready for an emergency?

 In the event of a disaster, MLN-CERT members must concentrate on providing help to the maximum number of people in the least amount of time.
 Therefore, they won’t be able to promise help to any individual or group.
 CERT teams must base their actions on the specific needs of the disaster, which might give priority to actions other than helping those individuals or groups.
 House-bound or vulnerable residents need to plan ahead with their neighbors to help them when needed.
 Some resources to begin preparation are: